NicHub/videowall/README.md

 ## Prerequisites

 -   A web browser
--   NodeJS (optional)
+-   Python3 (optional)

 ## Description

-It is a simple video wall that runs in a browser without the need for a web server.
+This is a simple video wall that runs in a browser without the need for a web server.
 The layout can be changed.
 As browsers do not have access to the file system, the list of video files must be generated in a Javascript file called `playlist.js`.
 It is especially useful to watch several videos one after the other with the 1×1 layout.

 ## playlist.js format